 Make sure the Type of calendar selected in SharePoint.

-Example: I have named the calendar as Work Calendar, specified the colour Red, Provided my Web URL and upon resolving I get a list of all the calendars and I choose Test Calendar C for this.
+Example: I have named the calendar as Work Calendar, specified the color Red, Provided my Web URL and upon resolving I get a list of all the calendars and I choose Test Calendar C for this.

-Similarly I have created one more Calendar by Calendar Overlay and named it Leisure Calendar with List Test Calendar B
+Similarly, I have created one more Calendar by Calendar Overlay and named it Leisure Calendar with List Test Calendar B

 Note: We can add a maximum of 10 calendars in a calendar View.